reimandlab/ActivePathways/README.md

 #0.8122527

 ```
 To assess the impact of the directional penalty on gene merged P-value signals we create a plot showing directional results on the y axis and non-directional results on the x.
-Green dots are prioritized hits, red dots are penalized.
+Green dots are prioritised hits, red dots are penalised.

 ```R
 lineplot_df <- data.frame(original = -log10(merged_pvals),